 Office of the Minister of Education, Initiatives for Gifted and Talented Learners (Wellington, Office of the Minister of Education, 2002)

-These core principles support the achievement and well-being of gifted and talented learners:
+These core principles support the achievement and well-being of gifted learners:

-A defensible rationale statement for gifted and talented education informs the impetus for change and subsequent provisions.
+A defensible rationale statement for gifted education informs the impetus for change and subsequent provisions.
 This rationale should align with the overall philosophy of the kura/school or ECE setting.

-Gifted and talented education involves all teachers in a kura/school/ECE setting/Kāhui Ako.
-Who will have responsibility for gifted and talented education (GaTE) in the kura/school/ECE setting/Kāhui Ako to ensure:
+Gifted education involves all teachers in a kura/school/ECE setting/Kāhui Ako.
+Who will have responsibility for gifted education (GaTE) in the kura/school/ECE setting/Kāhui Ako to ensure:

 How and when?

-Some important definitions and research have influenced attitudes to giftedness and talent over the last five decades.
+Some important definitions and research have influenced attitudes to giftedness over the last five decades.
 Following is a summary of several these influential studies:

 Lewis Terman of Stanford University initiated a longitudinal study in 1921 with a group of more than 1,500 children with IQ’s of more than 140 and an average age of 11 years.
 His findings were published in a five volume series Genetic studies of Genius (1926 through to 1959).
 They were particularly significant in that they defied the prevailing mythical ‘maladjusted freak’ stereotype of the time in presenting the gifted as physically, psychologically, emotionally and socially superior.